-Whether you ride a Harley-Davidson or a Vespa scooter, motorbike insurance is a legal requirement.
-However, just because it is compulsory it doesn't have to cost a packet.
+Whether you ride a Harley-Davidson or Vespa scooter, a Ninja, Hornet or Bandit, motorbike insurance is a legal requirement.
+However, just because it is compulsory doesn't mean it has to cost a packet.

-Cheap cover can be hard to find, as many big names steer clear.
+Cheap insurance can be hard to find, as many big names steer clear.
 Yet it's still possible to get scores of quotes in minutes, saving you £100s.
 Seeking pedal bike cover instead?
 Use our Bicycle Insurance guide.

 Step 1: Getting the right cover

 The cost of insurance jumps for under-30s, and even more for under-21s.
 There's not much you can do about your age, but generally, cheaper third party insurance is still worth a look for younger riders but always compare against third party, fire and theft and comprehensive cover.

-Remember this only pays for damage to other people's bikes or property, and not your own.
+Remember third party only pays for damage to other people's bikes or property, and not your own.